qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Status Bar
 ==========

-The status bar provides you with general information about the map view, processed or available actions and offers you tools to manage the map view.
+The status bar provides you with general information about the map view and processed or available actions, and offers you tools to manage the map view.

 On the left side of the status bar, the locator bar, a quick search widget, helps you find and run any feature or options in QGIS.
-Simply write a text associated to the item you are looking for (name, tag, keyword...) and you get a list that updates as you write.
-You can also limit the search scope thanks to the :ref:`locator filters <locator_options>`.
+Simply type text associated with the item you are looking for (name, tag, keyword...) and you get a list that updates as you write.
+You can also limit the search scope using :ref:`locator filters <locator_options>`.
 Click the |search| button to select any of them and press the :guilabel:`Configure` entry for global settings.

-In the area next to it, will be shown when needed summary of actions you've done (such as selecting features in a layer, removing layer) or a long description of the tool you are hovering over (not available for all tools).
+In the area next to the locator bar, a summary of actions you've carried out will be shown when needed  (such as selecting features in a layer, removing layer) or a long description of the tool you are hovering over (not available for all tools).

-In case of lengthy operations, such as gathering of statistics in raster layers, Processing algorithms' execution or rendering several layers in map view, a progress bar is displayed in the status bar to show the current progress of the action.
+In case of lengthy operations, such as gathering of statistics in raster layers, executing Processing algorithms or rendering several layers in the map view, a progress bar is displayed in the status bar.

 The |tracking| :guilabel:`Coordinate` option shows the current position of the mouse, following it while moving across the map view.
-You can set the unit (and precision) to use in the :menuselection:`Project --> Properties... --> General` tab.
+You can set the units (and precision) in the :menuselection:`Project --> Properties... --> General` tab.
-Click on the small button at the left of the textbox to toggle between the Coordinate option and the |extents| :guilabel:`Extents` option that displays in map units, the coordinates of the current lower leftmost and upper rightmost points of the map view, as you pan and zoom in and out.
+Click on the small button at the left of the textbox to toggle between the Coordinate option and the |extents| :guilabel:`Extents` option that displays the coordinates of the current lower leftmost and upper rightmost points of the map view in map units.

 Next to the coordinate display you will find the :guilabel:`Scale` display.
 It shows the scale of the map view.
-If you zoom in or out, QGIS shows you the current scale.
-There is a scale selector, which allows you to choose among :ref:`predefined and custom scales <predefinedscales>` to assign to the map view.
+There is a scale selector, which allows you to choose between :ref:`predefined and custom scales <predefinedscales>` to apply to the map view.

 .. index:: Magnification
 .. _magnifier: